esshka/fpscanner/README.md

 - `windowSec` indicates which window triggered the alert.
 Multiple windows may fire if the trades overlap several durations.
 - `sink` reveals the destination (console, webhook, Slack, etc.).

-Enable human-readable logs with `logging.human=true` while tuning, or switch on `alerts.table=true` to render an ASCII table that mimics common desktop scanners.
+Enable human-readable logs with `logging.human=true` while tuning, or switch on `alerts.table=true` to launch the built-in web UI at `http://<tableListenAddr>` (defaults to `http://localhost:9300`).
+The page auto-refreshes every few seconds and also exposes a JSON feed at `/api/alerts`.
 Once integrated with log pipelines, revert to JSON console output for parsing.

-Example aggregated TUI table (`alerts.table=true`):
+Example web UI snapshot (`alerts.table=true`):

 ```
 +----------+----------------------+---------+--------------+------------+------------+----------------------+----------------------+